olewsaa/amateur-radio/pat-amd64/README.md

 installation in quest has to be made.
 The script is set to exit if any of the commands return with an error code.
 If installation fails, take it step by step by cut's paste the commands and see where it fails.

+Things might fail if some versions have been updated, check versions before giving up.